llms.txt Complete Setup Guide: Help AI Assistants Understand Your Website

 - Too long — Don't include hundreds of URLs.
 AI assistants need curated context, not a data dump.

-- No description — The site description is the most important element.
-AI models use it verbatim.
+- No description — The site description is important context.
+Some systems may use it directly, while others treat it as one signal among many.

 - Blocked by robots.txt — Some aggressive robots.txt rules accidentally block /llms.txt.